 Many commercial divers first gain academic or technical qualifications relevant to their chosen industry.
 For example, they may first train in science, engineering, welding or photography.
 They would then attend a diving school.

 There are no set academic requirements for entry to diving training, but you must be physically and psychologically fit, and have good night vision.
 It can be useful to have experience of diving for recreation, but this is not essential.

-There are courses for those wishing to become commercial divers in diving schools in coastal centres such as the Underwater Centre at Fort William in the Highlands.
-These lead to diving qualifications approved by the HSE.
+There are courses for those wishing to become commercial divers in diving schools in coastal centres in Scotland, leading to diving qualifications approved by the HSE.
 The particular qualification would depend on the type of diving work.
 A full list is available from the HSE.
 Most courses are private, have significant tuition fees and accommodation costs and last up to 13 weeks, depending on the type of course you take.